Do you want to know how much you need to retire?

 Debt in Retirement: The less debt you have in retirement, the less money you'll need to save to retire.
 Financial experts agree that being debt-free in retirement should be the goal.
 And that includes the mortgage!

-Bonus: How to Boost Your Invest Income
+Bonus: How To Boost Your Invest Income

-One way to boost returns on your portfolio is by selling covered calls for monthly income.
+One way to boost returns on your portfolio is selling covered calls for monthly income.
 The investment strategy works like this.
 You can sell a covered call against 100 shares of a single stock or ETF in your portfolio and collect an option premium against it.
 The option premium is guaranteed monthly income that you get to keep, and you can do whatever you like with it.

 Covered Call Example

 Say you own 100 shares of AAPL, and today, APPL is selling for $139.
 You could sell a $149 AAPL covered call that expires next month and collect $315 in cash.
 Fast forward next month; as long as AAPL sells for less than $149, your option expires worthless.

 However, if AAPL sells for MORE than $149, you'll get exercised and forced to sell 100 AAPL shares to someone (the option buyer) for $149 each.
 For this reason, to avoid a capital loss, it's best to ensure the strike price is always higher than your average cost.

 Knowing how much you need to retire is about the number of years between now and retirement and saving enough to meet your goal.
 The earlier you start saving and investing, the more comfortable retirement you'll have.
 It's as simple as that!

 Rick is a Personal Finance Expert, Best Selling Author of The Financially Independent Millennial, and Co-Founder of Travel Addicts Life, a travel blog that focuses on the life of a traveler.